codymcelroy/StockForecast/README.md

 # StockForecast

-An old project from 2020 which is forcasting by running a Monte Carlo simulation
+An old project from 2020 which is forecasting by running a Monte Carlo simulation

+## Files

+- stockForecast.ipynb = interactive work book
+- stock_forecast.py = Todo: Tkinker GUI

 ## Environment